nageshchauhan/thinkofjava.io/docs/fundamentals/1_identifiers/identifiers.md

 int x = 10; //valid
 int if = 10; //invalid
 ```
-6) All pre-defined Java class name and interface name can be used as identifiers.
+6) All pre-defined Java class names and interface names can be used as identifiers.

 ```java linenums="1"
 class Test {